stuffedwombat/stuffedwombat.github.io/make_mechanics.md

 **Think in terms of actions and reactions**

-I am assuming that games are a series of causes and effects.
+I am assuming that games are a series of causes and effects.<br>
 > The player presses a button on the keyboard and the character moves.<br>
 > The character touches a button inside the game and a door opens.